 I had a spacious room and the breakfast was great.
 From the hotel, it takes less than 5 minutes to walk to the Christmas Market at Place de Paris and 12-15 to get to Place de la Constitution (10 mins, if you jump on a tram).

-However, if you only had one day, you could use this guide to pick & choose which markets sound most appealing to you and visit 2-3 of them in one evening.
+However, if you only had one day in Luxembourg City, you could use this guide to pick & choose which markets sound most appealing to you and visit two or three of them in one evening.

 Getting between the Christmas Markets in Luxembourg is made simpler by the fact that there is good, reliable public transport around Luxembourg City – and even better, it is free!